PapIsidoros/WECBearingOptimizer/README.md

 For more information about the wave converter's overall system please refer to: https://www.slideshare.net/varunkumar240/oyster-wave-energy-converter

-This project was part of a university module, for more information please dm me.
+This project was part of a university module, for more information please email me